-To secure its plans for long-term growth, NZEC has entered into strategic acquisitions and partnerships with New Zealand Oil & Gas, Westech Energy New Zealand, L&M Energy and Origin that have brought new exploration opportunities in both the East Coast and Taranaki basins and an agreement to acquire a full-cycle production facility.
+To secure its plans for long-term growth, NZEC has entered into strategic acquisitions and partnerships with L&M Energy, New Zealand Oil & Gas, Westech Energy New Zealand and Origin Energy that have given the Company a full-cycle production facility and new exploration opportunities in both the East Coast and Taranaki basins.
 NZEC has proved its geological model with oil discoveries at three different sites and is producing high-quality light oil from four wells that sells at Brent pricing.
 The Company’s near-term plans are focused on growing production and cash flow in the Taranaki Basin, with exploration in the East Coast Basin providing additional long-term opportunities to NZEC’s shareholders.

 Early 2010 - John Greig and John Proust conceive idea to participate directly in New Zealand’s burgeoning oil and natural gas exploration opportunities.

 April 2010 - Company founded as East Coast Energy Ventures Ltd.

 May 2010 - File first permit application for the Castlepoint Permit, an early-stage shale exploration opportunity in the East Coast Basin that appears analogous to Canada’s Bakken play in Saskatchewan (permit granted November 2010).

 September 2010 - Newly hired company president Bruce McIntyre attends energy conference and learns of lower-risk, near-term conventional opportunities in the Taranaki Basin.